gregorwolf/SAP-NPM-API-collection/apis/ux-ui5-tooling/README.md

 * `--verbose` - Enable verbose logging (default: `false`).
 * `--port, -p` - Port to start the server on (default for HTTP: 8080, HTTPS: 8443).
 * `--open, -o` - Open web server root directory in default browser.
 Optionally, supplied relative path will be appended to the root URL.
 * `--https` - Enables HTTPS over the HTTP/2 protocol for the web server (default: `false`).
-If you provide the `--https` parameter, but you do not provide the `--key` and `--cert` parameters, then a private key and certificate will be created automatically. **Note: For the automatic key and certificate generation, you need to have OpenSSL installed on your OS**.

-  **Limitation: Using HTTPS over HTTP/2 is currently not supported in SAP Business Application Studio.**
+If you provide the `--https` parameter, but you do not provide the `--key` and `--cert` parameters, then a private key and certificate will be created automatically. **Note: For the automatic key and certificate generation, you need to have OpenSSL installed on your OS.
+Using HTTPS over HTTP/2 is currently not supported in SAP Business Application Studio.**
 * `--key` - Path to the private key for https (default: `"$HOME/.ui5/server/server.key"`).
 * `--cert` - Path to the certificate for https (default: `"$HOME/.ui5/server/server.crt"`).
 * `--ui5` - UI5 version to use when running the application (default: version from `ui5.yaml`).